onflow/cadence-lang.org/versioned_docs/version-1.0/language/contract-updatability.md

 no new type named `T` can be added at that scope.
 Additionally, once added, a `#removedType` pragma can never be removed, as this would allow circumventing the above restriction.

+Please note that this pragma's behavior is not necessarily final and is subject to change.